BIGJRA/BIGJRA.github.io/raw/reborn/post_ep_08.md

 With 100% Zygarde in your party, talk to Shelly in the Underroot.
 If you had gotten at least 50 Cells in the previous quest, you'll now get Elias' 6IV Ditto.
 Helpful for some late game breeding.

-Make your way all the way back up the Rhodochrine Tree.
+Talk to Heather at the base of the tree and accept her offer for a lift to the top.
 The barriers will be gone now, so we can explore the top.
 Going up and left, then crossing under a waterfall, you can find the *Diancite*.

 Continuing along this path, you'll see Anomaly Xerneas.
 Talk to it when you're ready.

 !dbattle(["Xerneas", :XERNEAS, 0], ["Noel", :UMBNOEL, 0], "Psychic Terrain")

 This fight is wild... not the least because they decided to make the literally useless Cosmoem into an actually contributing Pokémon!
 The team essentially works via the Psych Up boost for Psychic Terrain - if Cosmoem is allowed to live, Noel will copy the defenses, double his Pokémon's SpA, and go H.A.M.
-If you want to avoid this, taking out Cosmoem ASAP is a good idea.
-I then recommend your own Pokémon with Psych Up to steal Lugia's Calm Mind or something and do a counter-sweep.
+If you want to avoid this, taking out or using Taunt on Cosmoem is a good idea.
+Your own Pokémon (potentially, with Psych Up) can then do a counter-sweep by cleaning up the right side first!

 Once you win, Noel will give you **Xerneas**!